 MUSC165Jazz: A Creative and Cultural ExplorationThis course is intended to introduce students to the cultural context, instrumentation, theory, form, and analysis of jazz from its early West African roots to contemporary times.
 Emphasis will be placed on listening to various artists and styles.
 No music reading or basic theory knowledge is required.

 MUSC205/SEMN 256Music and IdentityMusic serves multiple roles: a force for social transformation, a flag of resistance, a proclamation of cultural identity, a catalyst for expressing emotion, an avenue to experiencing the sacred.
 Students will look at identity through the lens of contemporary and traditional American music and will consider how race, ethnicity, age, gender, national identity, and other factors express themselves in and are shaped by music.
-The ability to read music is not required; a love of music and an interest in American culture are essential.
-No music reading or basic theory knowledge is required.
+The ability to read music or understand basic music theory is not required; a love of music and an interest in American culture are essential.
 This course is a Shared Passages Sophomore Seminar.
 Prerequisite: Sophomores Only

 MUSC260ConductingA study of the general rudiments of ensemble conducting through an emphasis on the orchestral literature.
 After an introduction to critical score-reading concepts (analysis skills, transposition, special terms, historical background), the remainder of the course is dedicated to practical application, with students receiving weekly podium time in front of a small laboratory ensemble.
 Offered Spring quarter, even yearsPrerequisite: MUSC-105 or permission